hamrel-cxu/EnbPI/README.md

 - The slide for the talk is [available here](https://github.com/hamrel-cxu/EnbPI/blob/main/ICML2021_Slide.pdf).

 ## Extension Works and Ideas
+- [Conformal prediction set for time-series](https://arxiv.org/abs/2206.07851) (Xu et al. 2022) is our recent work on time-series classification.
+It has been strongly accepted by the Distribution-free Uncertainty Quantification Workshop in ICML 2021 ([DFUQ 2022](https://sites.google.com/berkeley.edu/dfuq-22/)), with the [Poster here](https://github.com/hamrel-cxu/Ensemble-Regularized-Adaptive-Prediction-Set-ERAPS/blob/main/ICML%202022%20DFUQ%20Poster.jpeg).
-- [Conformal Anomaly Detection on Spatio-Temporal Observations with Missing Data](https://arxiv.org/abs/2105.11886) (Xu et al. 2021b) is our recent applicable work on adopting **EnbPI** for detecting anomalous traffic flows.
+- [Conformal Anomaly Detection on Spatio-Temporal Observations with Missing Data](https://arxiv.org/abs/2105.11886) (Xu et al. 2021) is our recent application work on adopting **EnbPI** for detecting anomalous traffic flows.
 Our method significantly outperforms competing methods (Table 1).
 It has been accepted by the Distribution-free Uncertainty Quantification Workshop in ICML 2021 ([DFUQ 2021](https://sites.google.com/berkeley.edu/dfuq21/)), with the [Poster here](https://github.com/hamrel-cxu/EnbPI/blob/main/DFUQ%202021%20Anomaly%20Detection%20Poster.png).
-- We are also actively exploring ways further improve **EnbPI** in classification, so that the resulting prediction sets work well for correlated categorical observations.

 ## FAQ
 1. Encountering "NotImplementedError: Cannot convert a symbolic Tensor (lstm_2/strided_slice:0) to a numpy array" when using RNN as the regression model:
 - See [this github answer](https://stackoverflow.com/questions/66207609/notimplementederror-cannot-convert-a-symbolic-tensor-lstm-2-strided-slice0-t) to resolve the problem, primarily due to numpy & python version issues.

 ## References
+- Xu, Chen and Yao Xie (2022).
+Conformal prediction for time-series. *Journal version, under review.*
+- Xu, Chen and Yao Xie (2022).
+Conformal prediction set for time-series. *ICML 2022 Distribution-Free Uncertainty Quantification workshop.*
-- Xu, Chen and Yao Xie (2021a).
-Conformal prediction interval for dynamic time-series.
-The Proceedings of the 38th International Conference on Machine Learning, PMLR 139, 2021.
+- Xu, Chen and Yao Xie (2021).
+Conformal prediction interval for dynamic time-series. *The Proceedings of the 38th International Conference on Machine Learning, PMLR 139, 2021.*
-- Xu, Chen and Yao Xie (2021b).
-Conformal prediction for dynamic time-series.
-Under review by the Journal of Machine Learning Research
-- Xu, Chen and Yao Xie (2021c).
-Conformal Anomaly Detection on Spatio-Temporal Observations with Missing Data. arXiv: 2105.11886 [stat.AP].
+- Xu, Chen and Yao Xie (2021).
+Conformal Anomaly Detection on Spatio-Temporal Observations with Missing Data. *ICML 2021 Distribution-Free Uncertainty Quantification workshop.*